fujiwara/lamux/README.md

 ### `-port` (`$LAMUX_PORT`)

 Port to listen on.
 Default is `8080`.
-This setting is ignored when running on AWS Lambda Function URLs.
+This setting is ignored when `lamux` running on AWS Lambda Function URLs.

 ### `--function-name` (`$LAMUX_FUNCTION_NAME`)

 Name of the Lambda function to proxy.
 This setting is required.

+If you set `--function-name` to `*`, Lamux will route requests to any Lambda function.
+In this case, the Lambda function and alias are determined by the hostname.

 ### `--domain-suffix` (`$LAMUX_DOMAIN_SUFFIX`)